wootencl/apidocs-v4/source/includes/_providers.md

 ```
 *Available modes of operation: real-time only*

-The Providers resource provides access to PokitDok's provider directory.
-The Providers endpoints can be used to search
+The Providers endpoints provide access to PokitDok's provider directory.
+The Providers endpoints can be used to search for Providers, view biographical,
-for Providers, view biographical, education and credential information, and view specialty taxonomies.
-Any of the above
+education and credential information, and view specialty taxonomies.
+Any of
-listed keywords can be used to show additional fields, perform searches, and page through results.
+the above listed keywords can be used to show additional fields, perform
+searches, and page through results.

 Available Provider Endpoints: